Courses for non-majors

 Infant and early childhood mental health

-For more information on infant and early childhood graduate courses, please contact the faculty lead on IECMH, Colleen O. Dillon, PhD, at firstname.lastname@example.org.
+This list only provides a general guide of courses offered.
+For more information on infant and early childhood graduate courses and getting permission to enroll, please contact the faculty lead on IECMH, Colleen O. Dillon, PhD, at firstname.lastname@example.org.

 IECMH 537 Attachment and Psychopathology: Parents & Infants: Learn about the intergenerational transmission of caregiver-child relationship dynamics in more vulnerable families and implications for functioning at all ages.
-Offered Fall 2018.
 Learn more.

 IECMH 555 Relationship-Based Mental Health Assessment of Young Children: Use a developmentally and diversity-informed lens to gain a solid foundation in observation, assessment and diagnosis of early childhood social, emotional and behavioral problems (birth to age 5).
-Offered Winter 2019.
 Learn more.

 IECMH 548 Frameworks in Infant and Early Childhood: Develop foundational knowledge in the growing field of Infant and Early Childhood Mental Health, including typical and atypical child development and risk and resiliency factors that shape life span trajectories.
-Offered Spring 2019.
 Learn more.